 First, always choose a beer you would enjoy drinking.
 The quality of the beer matters, so avoid using those past their expiration date.
 Light ales and lagers are versatile and suitable for a wide range of recipes.
 However, avoid using IPAs for cooking, as their bitterness may become overly intense when cooked down.

 When marinating meats, beer is a great option.
 It can tenderize the meat with less acidity than wine or vinegar, adding a unique depth of flavor.
 And remember, even leftover beer can be a useful ingredient for cooking, as long as it retains a pleasant taste.
+If you have leftover beer in cans, keep the cans upright in the fridge to maintain freshness.
+You can also pour leftover beer from cans into ice cube trays and freeze it—these frozen beer cubes are handy for future cooking use.

 Pairing Beer with Food